-Osteoarthritis (OA) in the knee is a common ailment and is the most common of joint maladies.
-Osteoarthritis refers to changes in the joint when the layer of cartilage is attacked or otherwise damaged such that it wears it away - it is irreversible, which means that once cartilage wears away, it can't be replaced.
+OA in the knee is a common ailment and is the most common of joint maladies.
+OA refers to changes in the joint when the layer of cartilage is attacked or otherwise damaged such that it wears it away - it is irreversible, which means that once cartilage wears away, it can't be replaced.
 In the end this can also cause changes to bones, too.
 The mobility of the joint becomes limited, and this can lead to irritation.
 In approximately 60% of cases the knee is affected.
 The causes are various: joint malformation, age, overuse (i.e., manual labour or obesity), athletic injuries and accidents.
-However, the ways of actively combating knee Osteoarthritis are as varied as the causes.
+However, the ways of actively combating knee OA are as varied as the causes.
 Options include exercise, proper nutrition, medication and much more.
-There's no one size fits all with osteoarthritis.
+There's no one size fits all with OA.
 Patient experience has proven that many options work and what's right for you will be something that you decide with your doctor.

 Your health care team will always be the best resource to help decide your course of action, since they are able to evaluate your individual situation.

 To book an appointment at one of our friendly clinics, please click here.

 The Agilium Freestep 2.0 was designed to treat unicompartmental knee osteoarthritis.
 It is worn on the foot and lower leg rather than around the knee.

 The Agilium Reactive can help relieve pain caused by general knee osteoarthritis.

 Agilium Patella Pro